 How to Avoid Selection Bias

 Estimating the strength of a relationship between an outcome (the dependent variable) and several predictor variables is essential to many research questions.
-Bivariate analysis and multi-regression methods are commonly used to avoid selection bias.
+Bivariate analysis and multi-regression analysis methods are commonly used to avoid selection bias.

 Bivariate analysis is a quantitative analysis often used to determine the empirical relationship between two variables.
 In this method, researchers measure each predictor variable individually and then apply statistical tests to determine whether it affects the outcome variable.